 If you are a fan of home furnishings brand Francfranc, you probably wouldn’t want to give their fukubukuro a miss!
-This 2017, the brand is selling their HAPPY BOX in their stores from 1 January which costs 5,000 yen (exclusive of tax) each.
-(Japanese only) However, please note that some of their stores will be closed on New Year’s Day.
+This 2019, the brand is selling their HAPPY BOX in their stores from 1 January which costs 5,000 yen (exclusive of tax) each.
+However, please note that some of their stores will be closed on New Year’s Day.

-There are two versions available i.e. the Healthy Sunny Day HAPPY BOX which consists of items dedicated to promoting healthy eating lifestyles; and the Relaxing Beauty HAPPY BOX which contains goods that are supposed to aid in your relaxation.
+There are two versions available i.e. the Funny Cooking HAPPY BOX which consists of everyday use items that can be used for parties, gathering etc.; and the Princess Beauty HAPPY BOX which contains goods that are supposed to aid in your relaxation.
 However, as there are limited stocks for both types of the HAPPY BOX, it is highly recommended that you go to the store as early as possible to avoid disappointment.

 If you are into Hawaiian food or pancakes, you probably have heard of Eggs ‘n Things which is famous for its full-day Hawaiian breakfast and loco foods, especially its fluffy pancakes topped with a tower of fresh whipped cream and fruits.
 During my visits to Japan so far, I’ve not managed to enter this place yet due to the long snaking queues outside their stores so this still remains as an elusive-but-must-visit place for me.

-The brand is launching their first-ever fukubukuro sales on 1 January 2017 which is titled LUCKY BAG and sold at 3,000 yen each (exclusive of tax) in their stores.
-(Japanese only) All the LUCKY BAGs will contain not-for-sale items such as their tote bags, mugs, tumblers with straws, as well as random free tickets for the brand’s popular dishes such as pancakes, English muffins, eggs benedict, and soft drinks.
-As there are only 30 sets available at each store, you would really need to get to the store bright and early so as to avoid missing out on this deal.
+The brand is launching their fukubukuro sales on 1st of January 2019 which is titled LUCKY BAG 2019 and it comes in two versions “Lucky Bag 3000” sold at 3,000 yen each (exclusive of tax) and “Lucky Bag 5000” sold for 5,000 yen in their stores.
+All the LUCKY BAGs will contain not-for-sale items such as their tote bags, mugs, tumblers with straws, as well as random free tickets for the brand’s popular dishes such as pancakes, English muffins, eggs Benedict, and soft drinks.
+To get one you should get to the store bright and early so as to avoid missing out on this deal.
 To see the full list of the stores, please visit the brand’s official website.
 Do note that the Sendai store is not included in this promotion.

 If you are a fan of Starbucks’ brews and their uniquely designed tumblers and mugs which tend to feature seasonal and local elements, you probably wouldn’t want to give their fukubukuro a miss!
-This 2017, Starbucks will start selling their fukubukuros priced at 6,000 yen each (inclusive of tax) beginning 1 January.
-(Japanese only) For a complete list of the branches participating, check here (Japanese only).
+This 2019, Starbucks will start selling their fukubukuros priced at 6,000 yen each (inclusive of tax) beginning on 1st of January.
 Although the contents of the fukubukuro are not announced beforehand, what you can expect is a canvas tote bag with an original design containing the brand’s coffee products and original merchandise.

 L’Occitane is probably one of the few brands that still allows you to purchase your fukubukuro online by this time of the year.
 Although some of the sets on offer are already sold out, you can still check out their official website to see what’s still available and place your order.

 KALDI is a company specializing in the import and sale of coffee beans, foodstuff, and alcoholic drinks; and also manages retail shops named KALDI COFFEE FARM, restaurants, and cafes.
-In 2017, the brand is launching eight types of fukubukuros in four categories, namely shokuhin (食品) i.e. foodstuff, moheji (もへじ) i.e. Japanese-style condiments and snacks, wine (ワイン), and coffee (コーヒー), which will be sold on the first business day of the new year.
-(Japanese only) Each set will come with hand carry bags of different designs as shown in the photo above.
+In 2019, the brand is fukubukuros in five categories, namely shokuhin (食品) i.e. foodstuff, moheji (もへじ) i.e. Japanese-style condiments and snacks, wine (ワイン), coffee drink (コーヒードリンク) and coffee beans(コーヒー豆）, which will be sold on the first business day of the new year.
+Each set will come with hand carry bags of different designs as shown in the photo above.